DIY Foaming Hand Sanitizer Recipe & Foam Dispenser

+This post was updated on October 6th, 2020.
 This post may contain affiliate links.

 My favorite recipe for DIY Foaming Hand Sanitizer.
 It is fast, easy and inexpensive.
 It’s the best hand sanitizer/purifier around.
 It doesn’t leave your hands slimy.
 And you can customize it to be perfect.
 I also use it in place of the yucky smelling public restroom hand soap.

 Making my kids use DIY Foaming Hand Sanitizer doesn’t make me a germaphobe, does it?
 Seriously though, I’m not a germaphobe.
 I am the typical mom of 3 who lets her kids ingest too much dirt because “it’s good for their immune systems.”
 One the flip side I’m terrified of kid germs.
 Indoor play places and shopping carts give me nightmares.
 Let me tell you a story…..